linuxdeepin/deepin-manual/manual-assets/community/deepin-movie/en_US/index.md

   - Check the **Clear playlist when exit** box to clear the playlist when you exit Movie.
   - Check the **Remember playback position** box to resume the film automatically from the last position played when Movie runs.
   - Check the **Auto add similar files to play **box to add the similar film files in the same folder to the playlist for playback in order.
-  - Check the **Show video preview on mouseover** box to show the film preview when hovering on the progress bar.
+  - Check the **Show video preview on mouseover** box to show the film preview when you move the mouse over progress bar.
-  - Check the **Show thumbnails in progress bar**, a preview window will be displayed when the cursor hovers on the progress bar.
+  - Check the **Show thumbnails in progress bar**, a preview window will be displayed when you move the mouse over progress bar.
   - Check the **Pause when minimized** to pause the playback automatically when minimizing the Movie window.
 4. Under the **Screenshot** option, you can select the path to save screenshots as you wish.

 #### Shortcuts Settings

 1. Right-click or click ![界面按钮图标](icon/icon_menu.svg) on the Movie interface.
 2. Select **Settings** > **Shortcuts**.
 3. You can select and input new shortcuts.

 #### Subtitle Settings